Welcome to

 An incorporeal hereditament

-As the 25th Lord of the Manor of Eastbourne Medsey (formerly Meads, Meades, Medes),
+As the 25th Lord of the Manor of Eastbourne Medsey (formerly Medes or Meads),

-I welcome you to this web site and hope you will find the history of the Manor interesting and a fascinating insight into a unique part of the history of England.
+I welcome you to this web site and hope you will find the history of the Manor interesting and a fascinating insight into a unique part of English history.

 Although sometimes confused in the public mind simply with a 'Manor House', a 'Lordship of the Manor' is a title dating from Anglo-Saxon / Norman England, referring to the landholder of a rural estate.
 The lord enjoyed manorial rights (eg: the rights to establish and occupy a residence, known as the manor house and demesne) as well as sei